How to reduce the risk of scalding

 References

-Health and Safety at Work Act 1974 Section 3
+• Health and Safety at Work etc Act 1974 Section 3

-Editors Note: The information provided in this blog is correct at the date of original publication - November 2019.
-(Revised December 2023)
+Editor's Note: The information provided in this blog is correct as of the date of original publication - November 2019.
+(Revised September 2025)

 Image by Benjamin Nelan from Pixabay